MrThearMan/sqlite3-cache/docs/ref.md

 - key: str — Cache key.
 - value: Any — Picklable object to store.
 - timeout: int = DEFAULT_TIMEOUT — How long the value is valid in the cache.
+  Negative numbers will keep the key in cache until manually removed.

 Set the value to the cache only if the key is not already in the cache, or the found value has expired.